AR as an Evaluation Playground: Bridging Metrics and Visual Perception of Computer Vision Models: Related Work

 \section{Related Work}

-Task-specific metrics are predominantly used to understand and compare the performance of computer vision models.
-However, there often lacks consensus on what metrics to report on, and sometimes there are even inconsistencies in how those metrics should be calculated~\cite{piccinelli2024unidepth}.
-For example, one depth estimation paper mainly reports using AbsRel and $\delta<1.25$~\cite{lu2025align3r}, whereas another focuses on RMSE and AbsRel but excludes $\delta$-threshold accuracies~\cite{yan2025synthetic2real}.
-Such divergent practices complicate fair comparison across papers and make it difficult to understand accuracy improvement, if any.

-There are several parallel efforts to improve the process of numerical evaluation of CV models.
-Zhang et al. propose a new perceptual metric called LPIPS to better account for nuances of human perception~cite{}.
-Giroux et al.~\cite{giroux2024towards} develop a new perception framework to evaluate lighting estimation models based on a controlled psychophysical experiment, which shows that individual image quality assessment metrics do not correlate with human perception.
-Standardized benchmarks can be an effective solution.
-For example, the official COCO evaluation metrics~\cite{coco_eval} are widely adopted for evaluating object detection.
-Croce et al. introduce RobustBench to address the error-prone nature in the adversarial robustness evaluation~\cite{croce2021robustbench}.
+There are several parallel efforts to improve the numerical evaluation of CV models.
+Zhang et al. propose LPIPS, a learned perceptual metric that better correlates with human judgments~\cite{zhang2018unreasonableeffectivenessdeepfeatures}.
+Giroux et al.~\cite{giroux2024towards} develop a psychophysical framework for evaluating lighting estimation, showing that standard image-quality metrics often fail to match human perception.
+Standardized benchmarks can also reduce evaluation drift: for example, COCO’s official metrics~\cite{coco_eval} are widely adopted for object detection, and RobustBench~\cite{croce2021robustbench} addresses pitfalls in adversarial robustness evaluation.

-In addition to fairly conducting numerical metric evaluations, it is also paramount to understand how those values translate to human-perceived performance.
-However, very few works make an explicit effort to correlate the numerical results with visual perception performance.
-HuPerFlow~\cite{yang2025huperflow} is a new benchmark that was introduced to help align the human-perceived flow and the performance of optical flow models.
-Another example is HYPE~\cite{Zhou2019-hd}, which was introduced to help researchers evaluate the generative realism with automated crowdsourcing protocols.
+Beyond fair numerical evaluation, it is equally important to understand how these values translate to human-perceived performance.
+Only a few works explicitly connect metrics to perception.
+HuPerFlow~\cite{yang2025huperflow} aligns human-perceived motion with optical flow performance, and HYPE~\cite{Zhou2019-hd} evaluates generative realism via large-scale crowdsourcing.
+These efforts highlight the value of perception-centered evaluation, but are tied to specific tasks and do not provide a general, application-grounded workflow.